Tornike-Skhulukhia/postgres-to-mongo-importer/README.md

 # examples & howtos

-1. To import data from any(local/remote) PostgreSQL database to any (local/remote) MongoDB, pass the appropriate parameters and relax while looking live progress in shell
+1. To import data from any(local/remote) PostgreSQL database to any (local/remote) MongoDB, pass the appropriate parameters and relax while looking live progress in shell.
+   In the example that follows, most code is comment to explain what can be customized and how, so do not be intimidated by the length of just one function call:

 ```python